Almanza-Conejo/bQSA-EEG/images/DEAP/quaternionProduct/DEAP quaternion product signal processing.md

 ## Effective channels

-AMIGOS dataset contains a sum of $\Xi_{s} \in \mathbb{R}^{40960 \times t}$ EEG signals.
+DEAP dataset contains a sum of $\Xi_{s} \in \mathbb{R}^{40960 \times t}$ EEG signals.
 Besides, using the [Minimum Redundance Maximum Relevance algorithm](https://doi.org/10.1142/S0219720005001004) we achieve a top four EEG Effective Channels (EC) subset based on our previous work, [**A channel selection method to find the role of the amygdala in emotion recognition avoiding conflict learning in EEG signals**](https://doi.org/10.1016/j.engappai.2023.106971).
-As a result, the top four effective channels for AMIGOS db are: *AF3*, *P7*, *T8*, and *O1*.
+As a result, the top four effective channels for DEAP db are: *AF3*, *P7*, *T8*, and *O1*.
 The normalized EC score is shown in the following figure.

 <img src="https://github.com/Almanza-Conejo/bQSA-EEG/blob/main/images/DEAP/effectiveChannels/ecDEAP.svg" alt="drawing" width="2000"/>